-The Middle School Service Learning Program provides students with meaningful opportunities to develop and nurture a sense of civic responsibility.
-Students serve the community within and beyond Brentwood School through structured, informative, and reflective experiences.
-Our students develop an appreciation and acceptance of others, a better understanding of the human condition, a desire for social justice, and awareness of local, regional, and global diversity.
+The Middle School Service Learning Program provides students with meaningful opportunities to develop and nurture a sense of civic responsibility, as they serve others through structured, informative, and reflective experiences.
+These experiences enable students to develop an appreciation and acceptance of others, a better understanding of the human condition, a desire for social justice, and awareness of local, regional, and global diversity.

 The Upper School Service Learning Program integrates civic responsibility and social justice into the classroom experience, connecting academic learning to real world issues and community needs.